The Cosmological Constant and Dark Dimensions from Non-Supersymmetric Strings: Moduli stabilisation

 generated from the Scherk-Schwarz corrected K\"ahler potential and non-perturbative corrections to the superpotential, and it will hence contain the one-loop Scherk-Schwarz contribution.
 We assume that both non-perturbative D(-1)-instantons and Euclidean D3-branes (ED3) wrapping 4-cycles in the compactification make non-trivial contributions to the superpotential.
 This requires that their worldvolume theory has exactly two unsaturated fermion zero modes (for a review see \cite{Blumenhageninstantons}).
 Then:

-where, since we will be aiming for moduli stabilisation with $t_1 \simeq t_2 \gg t_3$, we will at first neglect the terms proportional to $B_{1,2}$.
-Assuming we have the leading terms in the instanton expansions, we take $\alpha=\pi$ and $\beta_3=2\pi$.
-Additionally, we have included some axio-dilaton dependence, $S$, in the Pfaffian of the ED3-brane contribution, as is generally expected, and otherwise reduced $A_i, B_i, b_i$ to real constants for simplicity\footnote{If we turn off this axio-dilaton dependence in the Pfaffian, setting $b_3=0$, the modified racetrack stabilisation for $s$ from \eqref{VFlead} and \eqref{eq:fnp} below (and its extension from relaxing the assumption of real Pfaffians) turns out to have no real solution for $s$.}$^,$\footnote{In principle, we might expect the Pfaffian of the ED3-brane wrapping the first and second tori to also depend on $U_1$ and $U_2$, but since these have been stabilised already at tree-level, their {\it{vevs}} will hardly shift by including that dependence.}.
+where we have included some polynomial moduli dependence in the Pfaffians, as is generally expected, and otherwise reduced $A_i, B_i, a, b_i$ and $c_i$ to real constants for simplicity\footnote{The specific Pfaffian dependence is chosen so that the non-perturbative corrections do not destabilise $U_3$ and do stabilise $S$ and $T_{1,2}$.}$^,$\footnote{In principle, we might expect the Pfaffians to also depend on $U_1$ and $U_2$, but since these have been stabilised already at tree-level, their {\it{vevs}} will hardly shift by including that dependence.}.
+Assuming we have the leading terms in the instanton expansions, we take $\alpha=\pi$ and $\beta_3=2\pi$ and, since we will be aiming for moduli stabilisation with $t_1 \simeq t_2 \gg t_3$, we will at first neglect the terms proportional to $B_{1,2}$.
 For convenience, we collect together here the complete K\"ahler potential, $K=K_{\tree}+\delta K_{\text{SS}}$, and superpotential, $W=W_{\tree} + W_{\np}$, considered:

 The resulting F-term potential can be analysed in a large volume ($t_1,t_2 \gg 1$) and weak string coupling ($s \gg 1$) expansion, which we can organise as a perturbative expansion in $\delta K_{\text{SS}}$ and $W_{\np}$, with, recall, a no-scale cancellation at tree-level.
 As we derive in Appendix \ref{A:extendednoscale}, up to second order corrections in the K\"ahler metric, the F-term scalar potential exhibits the following structure (see \eqref{structurev1storder}))